Provincial politics still far too much of an old boy's club

 The topic of women in politics has heated up over the last two weeks, in part due to a breakdown of gender disparity within the three main political parties.

 As first reported by Marieke Walsh of Global News, the Liberal party is fielding the most men, followed by the Tories and the NDP.
 The Liberals have 12 women out of 51 candidates, while the Progressive Conservatives named 16.
-The NDD, which is running this highest number of women candidates, still falls short of gender parity: only 23 of 51 candidates are female.
+The NDP, which is running this highest number of women candidates, still falls short of gender parity: only 23 of 51 candidates are female.

 In response to the controversy, Liberal leader Stephen McNeil defended his party by telling reporters he wants “women in seats that we can win” in “meaningful ridings.”